ossjs/release/README.md

 Release is written to work with projects hosted on GitHub because that is where I release my software.
 It relies on GitHub repository URL schemes, creates GitHub releases, crawls issue and pull request references.

+### Configuration-driven

+Release is driven by the release configuration file.
+It does not use labels, tags, or other things to trigger or influence the release.
+It does not require a release pull request.
+You describe the release profiles, create an automated CI job, and get a continuous release pipeline.
+See the [recipes](#recipes) on how to configure and use Release in GitHub Actions.

 ### Release commit

 Release creates release commits in the `chore(release): v${NEXT_VERSION}` format.
 They will look like this in your Git history: